-We are currently accepting application for Summer 2017.
+We are currently accepting applications for Summer 2017.
 You must be a City of Boston resident to apply for Summer 2017 teen employment.
 Applications are considered on a rolling basis.
-Application deadline is April 14, 2017.
-Apply here.
+Application deadline is May 05, 2017.

 Tours and Workshops